petermunro/react-component-exercises/01-prerequisites.md

 ## 2. Configure npm to use a Registry

-Are you behind a corporate firewall, and does your company have an internal registry (sometimes called a binary repository or Artifactory)?
+> If you're not behind a corporate firewall, skip this section.

+Does your company have an internal registry (sometimes called a binary repository or Artifactory)?
 If so, try Option 1 [below](#option-1-use-internal-artifactory).
 Otherwise, use Option 2 [below](#option-2-use-proxies-to-access-npmjs-registry).

 ### Option 1: Use internal Artifactory